gfechio/python/README.md

 # python
+# Daily helpers script in python
-# Script in Python to calculate the less loaded zabbix Proxy to point the zabbix clients
+## Script in Python to calculate the less loaded zabbix Proxy to point the zabbix clients